 Standard 1-D collimation geometry

 The beam goes from the right (APS synchrotron) to left (detector).
-It passes through the monochromator (double bounce Si 111), two mirrors for harmonic energy rejection, and through the beam defining slits.
-There the USAXS instrument starts: the beam passes through Si 220 channel-cut, note the figures are obsolete, ( 4 reflections), ion chamber (intensity monitor) and sample.
-After sample the scattered beam is analyzed by second (rotating) Si (220) channel-cut crystal (4 reflections) and measured by photodiode.
-Both analyzing channel-cut and photodiode are moved vertically as the analyzing channel-cut is rotated.
-This extends the measurable Q to range normally not available on these types of instruments.
+It passes through the monochromator (double bounce Si 111) and through the beam defining slits.
+There the USAXS instrument starts: the beam passes through horizontally reflecting Si 220 channel-cut, note the figures are obsolete, ( 4 reflections), ion chamber (intensity monitor) with Guard slits, and sample.
+After sample the scattered beam is analyzed by second (horizontally rotating) Si (220) channel-cut crystal (4 reflections) and measured by photodiode.
+Both analyzing channel-cut and photodiode are moved horizontally as the analyzing channel-cut is rotated.
+This positions properly the crystals in our large geometry and combined with high flux on sample (~1012 ph/sec) it extends the measurable Q to range to typical SAXS values (around 0.3 [1/A]).

 In this setup two side reflection stages (Si 220 channel-cuts) are added – one before the ion chamber and one after the sample.
 These channel-cuts define the beam in the horizontal direction, effectively removing the slit smearing.
 This comes at a cost of some loss of intensity and Q range, therefore this configuration is appropriate only in selected cases – especially for anisotropic samples where small Q range and high Q resolution are needed – basically with for anisotropic samples with large scatterers…